9brada6/tabs-with-posts/development.md

 - Make icons work inline(add before tabs, only one time, but we will do this later).
 - In tests, add coverage for each method.
-- Add a way to see each icon sets(categories) in the settings.

 #### General Settings